 I also believe in Cuban Salsa INTERNATIONAL.
 I am not a Latino, I am not a white “Afro”, I am a f-ing Scandinavian, and I am proud of it, and I want to be true to myself, to my background and to my culture.
 I want to dance with the same “style” I walk the streets, I run the trails and I swim the ocean.
 I want to dance exactly as I am in my daily life, and it is good enough for me to be fully upright, Classic European Dance Aesthetics, and not to look down to control the steps of my Follow as I do too often!

 2. The “plight” of the Follow

-Its the Lead’s “dance”, the Lead’s choreography and that includes look and feel and attitude.
+It’s the Lead’s “dance”, the Lead’s “choreography” and that includes look and feel and attitude.
 The Follow must buy the full package.
 That’s exactly what Mona is doing.
-She helps my flow enormously by not stepping back, by not stopping up, by not backing out of the partner circle, by not hanging in the corners.
-And thank you for not ruining our dance with ridicules Lady Styling, touching your hair and rocket arms!
+She helps the flow enormously by not stepping back, by not stopping up, by not backing out of the partner circle, by not hanging in the corners.
+And thank you for not ruining our dance with ridicules Lady Styling, touching hair and rocket arms!
 Just being natural is good enough for me.
 Mona is always on the move by default and happily present with one long smile.
 She always gives me feedback, is full of suggestions and ideas for how to improve our dance.

 3. Video with errors

 This Practica video is just “warming up”, bringing Mona’s broken arm back in shape, but it is pretty much my concept of a social dance: “Advanced Simplicity”.
 In a whole dance of more than 5 minutes, I only use two well-known moves, Bayamo Clásico and a Setenta variation culminating in Noventa.
 The rest is just endless combinations of basic figures, and a lot of small walks.
 I know, train and use more than a hundred excellent moves regularly, but there is only room for two in this dance!